 New versions of the plugin

 If there is a new version of this integration, you will be informed via the Magento notifications.
-A link will be provided to the Emarsys GitHub repository where you can download the latest version.
+If you would like to downoad the latest version, please contact Emarsys Support.
 You then need to follow the steps described above in Installing the Emarsys module.
 All your settings and configurations will not be affected.

 When clicking the Field mapping drop-down on the Contacts synchronization page, if you see the message No fields available in Emarsys Suite for this website (please check API configuration) this means you have a trailing slash (/) at the end of your custom API URL.
 You should remove the trailing slash.